 Reddy showed up in Connecticut to stage the Touhey-Kerrigan prize fight.
 But that night Governor Marshall Jewell would thwart him.
 Jewell, born in New Hampshire, was a businessman who ran a tannery that produced leather goods during the Civil War.

 The public in Connecticut was disgusted by the prizefighters that invaded the state – seemingly without fear of punishment.
-Participating or organizing a prize fight was worth five years in jail.
-Attending one could get you two years in jail.
+Participating or organizing a prize fight could get you five years in jail.
+Attending one could get you two.
 Yet New York rogues had managed to slip into Connecticut, stage their fights, run roughshod over the local people and return to New York with impunity.
 Jewell would end that.

 Touhey and his entourage left Brooklyn for Charles Island on a steamer – the Pope Catlin.
 Kerrigan made his way using a series of boats.
-In Bridgeport, the fight-goers got their first hint that there might be trouble as rumors began to spread that the police might put a stop to the fight – the rumors were right.
+In Bridgeport, the fight-goers got their first hint that there might be trouble as rumors spread that the police might put a stop to the fight.

 While police were busy rounding up a hundred or so people at the fight scene on Charles Island, another group of fight fans boarded a train at Bridgeport hoping to return to New York.
 When the train hit Fairfield, however, it stopped for longer than usual at the station.
 Then the train’s locomotive uncoupled itself from the cars and pulled away.